joric/cc2540-keyboard/README.md

 The module uses CC254XF256 so memory should be enough.
 Probably software problem, because USB HID works just fine.

 ![Breadboard rig with attached USB](https://i.imgur.com/QiG9ynf.jpg)

+## Building

+This keyboard uses modified HIDEmuKbd sample from the CC2540 SDK.

+Copy provided files to the corresponding BLE-CC254x-1.4.0 SDK folders.

+Run IAR, open .eww, hit Make.
+You may also try precompiled firmware from the repository.

+### Compilation Errors

+* `Error[e16]: Segment ISTACK (size: 0xc0 align: 0) is too long for segment definition.
+At least 0xe more bytes needed.
+The problem occurred while processing the segment`

+	Set number of virtual registers to 8 (in Project - Options - General Options).

 ## Pinout